justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 A contraction phase is also used to eliminate other unnecessary `lambda`'s.
 There are a few other miscellaneous optimizations such as constant folding, which evaluates certain primitives at compile time if the parameters are constants.

 To more efficiently identify optimizations Cyclone first makes a code pass to build up an hash table-based analysis database (DB) of various attributes.
-This is the same strategy employed by CHICKEN, although we record different attributes.
+This is the same strategy employed by CHICKEN, although each compiler records different attributes.
 The DB contains a table of records with an entry for each variable (indexed by symbol) and each function (indexed by unique ID).

 In order to support the analysis DB a custom AST is used to represent functions during this phase, so that each one can be tagged with a unique identification number.
 After optimizations are complete, the lambdas are converted back into regular S-expressions.

 ### Closure Conversion

 Free variables passed to a nested function must be captured in a closure so they can be referenced at runtime.
-The closure conversion transformation modifies lambda definitions as necessary to create new closures and replaces free variable references with lookups from the current closure.
+The closure conversion transformation modifies lambda definitions as necessary to create new closures.
+It also replaces free variable references with lookups from the current closure.

-Cyclone uses flat closures - objects that contain a single function reference and a vector of free variables.
+Cyclone uses flat closures: objects that contain a single function reference and a vector of free variables.
 This is a more efficient representation than an environment as only a single vector lookup is required to read any of the free variables.

 Mutated variables are not directly supported by flat closures and must be added to a pair (called a "cell") by a separate compilation pass prior to closure conversion.